dockur/windows-arm/readme.md

   Use the domain name, such as `example.com`, rather than a URL.
 The supplied account is added to the local Administrators group and automatically signed in after installation. `DOMAIN_OU` is optional and specifies where the computer account should be created.

+  Windows must be able to resolve and reach the domain controller through the domain's DNS server.

 ### How do I select the Windows language?

   By default, the English version of Windows will be downloaded.